verivital/behaverify/REPRODUCIBILITY/2024_SEFM/README.md

 Load Script:

-	python3 load_and_run.py /path/to/DockerImage/Folder/ /path/to/nuXmv partial /path/to/output
+	python3 load_and_run.py /path/to/DockerImage /path/to/nuXmv partial /path/to/output

 The results will be written in **/path/to/output.tar**.
 Extract the archive and see the Interpreting and Comparing Results section for more information.

-### Single Script: Full (estimated time: 13 minutes.
+### Single Script: Full (estimated time: 16 minutes.
 1 hour on Chromebook)

 Build Script:

-	python3 build_and_run.py /path/to/Dockerfile/Folder/ /path/to/nuXmv partial /path/to/output
+	python3 build_and_run.py /path/to/Dockerfile/Folder/ /path/to/nuXmv full /path/to/output

 Load Script:

-	python3 load_and_run.py /path/to/DockerImage/Folder/ /path/to/nuXmv partial /path/to/output
+	python3 load_and_run.py /path/to/DockerImage /path/to/nuXmv full /path/to/output

 The results will be written in **/path/to/output.tar**.
 Extract the archive and see the Interpreting and Comparing Results section for more information.